swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

   }
 ```

-Ok, now we would like to have ability to go to the previous image.
-The logic will be simmilar.
+Ok, now we would like to have the ability to go to the previous image.
+The logic will be similar.
-* If current index is greater than 0, substract 1
+* If current index is greater than 0, subtract 1
-* If our current index is equal to 0, we need to the last element, therefore it will be equal to imagesArray lenght - 1.
+* If our current index is equal to 0, we need to the last element, therefore it will be equal to imagesArray length - 1.

 ```javascript